 - 1/4 teaspoon ground cloves

-- Divide the batter evenly between the prepared muffin cups, then sprinkle the tops with sparkling sugar.
-Bake the muffins for 16-18 minutes, until the tops are dry to the touch and a toothpick inserted in the center comes out clean.
+Divide the batter evenly among the prepared muffin cups, then sprinkle the tops with sparkling sugar.
+Bake the muffins for 16 to 18 minutes, until the tops are dry to the touch and a toothpick inserted in the center comes out clean.
 Let cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.

 Did you try this recipe?
 I want to see!
 Follow Well Plated on Instagram, snap a photo, and tag it #wellplated.
 I love to know what you are making!